Edgar Arceneaux, A Time to Break Silence, 2013, photo credit: Susanne Vielmetter Los Angeles Projects

 These three artists in particular — Edgar Arceneaux, Kerry James Marshall, and Cauleen Smith — have included in their bodies of work elements of joy and candor, the mystical and mythical, both the forgotten and the futuristic.
 This is not to put these artists on a pedestal; it is a small jumping-off point to further a conversation.
 Right now it seems helpful if more attention, and in particular, funding, were going to the countless artists who, instead of working in monumental forms, use art to engage the past and deconstruct racist American history in accessible ways, especially when we as a country have uncertainties, anxieties, and anger about where our country has come from and where it is going.
 In their artistic practices, bodies are not simply reduced to racial currency, but rather, expanded beyond the artificial limits placed upon them through segregation and exploitation and capital.
 Through viewing their work there is a sense of wholeness, not beyond imbalanced power structures, but in spite of them.
 And through that wholeness, there can be something that hopefully feels akin to healing – a healing that American history desperately needs.

 It feels like it goes without saying, perhaps we do not need any more statues of solitary men dominating over crowds, especially not at this time.
 What we need are groups of individuals doing the necessary work of transforming themselves and the structures around them, bit by bit, moment by moment, until they eventually add up to something stronger than they are today.
-Racism was not a blanket worldview that manifested itself overnight – it escalated into the behemoth that it has proven to be through individual court cases, economic practices, and cultural injustices over time.
+Racism was not a blanket worldview that manifested itself overnight – it escalated into the behemoth that it has proven to be through individual laws and court cases, economic practices, and cultural injustices over time.
 Maybe, we do not need another monument.
 Maybe we all would be well served to read another book.